Rémi Brague: Biography

 While his intellectual influences are various, Brague has developed some of the chief points of his unique account of Western intellectual history in dialogue with the controversial political theorist Leo Strauss.
-Brague has said that "Leo Strauss taught me that when reading a text, you must be open to the possibility that it contains different layers of meaning.
+Brague has said, "Leo Strauss taught me that when reading a text, you must be open to the possibility that it contains different layers of meaning.
 All philosophical books written before the Enlightenment aim at both a wider audience and a small elite, able to understand the deeper meaning of the texts."
-This approach informed Brague's understanding of Maimonides and the medieval Muslim philosopher Al-Farabi, among others, but he declared himself unconvinced "that it applies to the Greek philosophers" in the way Strauss has taught.
-Brague holds that "Strauss became so convinced of his own way of interpreting texts, that he came to apply it to all sorts of books, even Cervantes Don Quixote.
+This approach informed Brague's understanding of Maimonides and the medieval Muslim philosopher Al-Farabi, among others.
+Still, he declared himself unconvinced "that it applies to the Greek philosophers" in the way Strauss has taught.
+Brague holds that "Strauss became so convinced of his way of interpreting texts, that he came to apply it to all sorts of books, even Cervantes Don Quixote.
 Strauss taught me to read very carefully.
-But I don't consider myself a Straussian, nor do the real Straussians consider me as one of them."
-Arguably, Brague's "Roman" view of Western Intellectual History (as enunciated in Eccentric Culture) forms a kind of response to Strauss' famous emphasis on the longstanding tension between Athens and Jerusalem.
-For Brague, we cannot understand this tension correctly without understanding the historic mediation of both Athens and Jerusalem through Rome.
-Likewise, Brague's account of Divine Law in the Western intellectual tradition (as presented in The Law of God) reframes the relationship between faith and reason, the secular and the sacred, in response to Strauss' recurrent emphasis on "the Theological-Political Problem."
+But I don't consider myself a Straussian, nor do the real Straussians consider me one of them."
+Arguably, Brague's "Roman" view of Western Intellectual History (as enunciated in Eccentric Culture) responds to Strauss's famous emphasis on the longstanding tension between Athens and Jerusalem.
+For Brague, we cannot understand this tension fully without considering the historic mediation of Athens and Jerusalem through Rome.
+Likewise, Brague's account of Divine Law in the Western intellectual tradition (as presented in The Law of God) reframes the relationship between faith and reason, the secular and the sacred, in response to Strauss's recurrent emphasis on "the Theological-Political Problem."